QZ-WANG/ACT/README.md

 Please see the sample meta config file in `./exp/pipelines/config`.

 ## Acknowledgement
+We thank the authors of [COMMANDER (Ding et al. 2021)](https://ieeexplore.ieee.org/document/9556511) for sharing the datasets.
 This repository is developed using [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/).
-We thank the authors of COMMANDER (Ding et al. 2021) for sharing the datasets.